-I think the town must have had its charm a few years ago when there were not many tourists to jam the town’s only a few alleys, with their unskilled driving habits, under the influence of drugs.
-But as I found it in the monsoons of 2016 – which fortunately was not the peak tourist season yet – I realised that Pai’s original charm has completely washed away as the waves upon waves of westerners and Chinese tourists flock here, right after killing a few nights in Chiang Mai.
+I think the town must have had its charm a few years ago when there were not many tourists around.
+But as I found it in the monsoons of 2016 – which fortunately was not the peak tourist season yet – I realised that Pai’s original charm had already completely washed away as the waves upon waves of westerners and Chinese tourists flock here, right after a few nights in Chiang Mai.

-In less than 24 hours in Pai, I found myself falling into a negative rut due to expectations about how things ‘should’ve’ been and how they turned out to be.
+In less than 24 hours in Pai, I found myself falling into a negative rut due to expectations about how things should have been and how they turned out to be.
 I expected a quiet, culturally rich town and it turned out to be everything else but that.
-The outgoing extroverted side of my personality that was shining brightly during the beginning of my trip was starting to fade, and a sudden tinge of realisation had it that this town was not meant to entertain me.

 Most of the backpackers who like Pie like it because it’s cheap (which is a good thing) and everything – from imported food to imported beer to endless parties – is accessible at a stone’s throw away, given the small size of the town.
 But that was perhaps the reason why I did not like it.
-Because you go to Thailand and choose to explore the north – which is famous for being more Thai in its appearance – to get local experiences, eat local food and drink local booze.
-But if I fancied an imported beer or wanted to lose myself in a party culture I’d have headed south and not come to Pai the first place.
+Because you go to Thailand and choose to explore the north to get local experiences, eat local food and drink local booze.
+Had I fancied an imported beer or wanted to lose myself in a party culture I would have headed south and not come to Pai the first place.

-To me Pai turned out to be nothing more than a modern town and a hippie oasis, akin to its Himalayan counterparts that have grown in fame only because it offers a perfect setting to smoke weed, drink and do yoga.
+To me, Pai turned out to be nothing more than a modern town and a hippie oasis that offers a perfect setting to smoke weed, get drunk, and enjoy late-night parties.
 Though I am not claiming that you must not visit Pai, or it doesn’t look beautiful anymore.
 It sure does.
 Also, if I didn’t like it doesn’t mean that no one does.
 There are dozens of travel blogs out there claiming Pai to be one of the best travel destinations in India.
 For example, this blog for things to do for couples where this couple travel blogger loved their stay in Pai.

 Read: Pai Travel Guide